sylus/website/content/page/resume.md

 ---
 title: Resumé
-description: Cloud Engineer with a passion for Open Source technologies seeking to gain both new experiences and knowledge in order to increase overall technological skill set.
-Currently passions include Drupal, Containerization and all things Kubernetes.
+description: Cloud Architect with a passion for Open Source technologies seeking to gain both new experiences and knowledge in order to increase overall technological skill set.
+Passions include leveraging Cloud Native tools such as Kubernetes, Open Policy Agent, and Kubeflow
 menu: main
 weight: -210
 tags: